siberianfox/g2wiki/Digital-IO-(GPIO).md

    {do1fn | function | 0=none/other, 1=out1, 2-out2... (see Function Access)

 ## Function Access
+### Assigning IO to Functions (Binding)
-The IO level inputs and outputs can be assigned to functions.
-The ___fn configuration will assign diN, aiN, doN by numbers to the generics inN, adcN and outN, respectively.
+The IO primitive inputs and outputs can be assigned to functions.
+The __fn configuration will assign diN, aiN, doN by numbers to the generics inM, adcM and outM, respectively.

 Named functions (non-generics) assign their functions "downward" to a pin by setting a configuration value in that function.
-In this case the ___fn value will be set to 0.
-Last one in wins.
+The __fn value must be 0 or it is a configuration error.
+A pin cannot be assigned to a generic and a function at the same time.

+### Accessing Functions via JSON
+Direct access via JSON is straightforward.
+Examples:
+- `{in1:n}` reads digital input 1
+- `{out3:n}` reads digital output 3
+- `{out3:t}` sets digital output 3 active
+- `{out3:1}` sets digital output 3 active
+- `{out3:0}` sets digital output 3 inactive
+- `{com:0}` disables mist coolant
+- `{htr...}` need a heater example here...

+### Accessing Functions in Status Reports
+Any function value can also be included in a status report.
+We highly recommend using filtered status reports if this is the case.
+Any time the value changes it will be reported in the status report.

+### Accessing Functions via Gode

+### Function Cheat Sheet
-_Function Cheat Sheet - for now we need a way to collect all the functions we want to bind to the IO.
-As this page evolves the major sub-systems will be broken out into their own pages describing their functions._
+For now we need a way to collect all the functions we want to bind to the IO.
+As this page evolves the major sub-systems will be broken out into their own pages describing their functions.

    Function | Notes
    ------------|---------